EXECUTIVE BOARD

 • chairperson: Monika Ladmanová (Czech Republic)

-After graduating from law school, Monika joined the non-governmental sector and started to work for the Czech Helsinki Committee and serve as a lawyer for its Counseling Center for Refugees and Asylum Seekers.
+After graduating from law school, Monika joined the non-governmental sector and started to work for the Czech Helsinki Committee and served as a lawyer for its Counseling Center for Refugees and Asylum Seekers.
 Later she was appointed the coordinator for the newly established Legal Program within the Open Society Foundation Prague.
 The program attempts to broaden the respect for the standards of international human rights conventions and to promote a change in our legal culture and mentality.
 Monika’s agenda expanded to include coordination of the Foundation Gender Program.
 The primary focus of the program is to introduce the concept of the changing roles and status of men and women in society and to improve its understanding.
 Several projects of the Open Society Fund Prague have been operated through the public benefit association Open Society, which Monika became an executive director in 2003.
 The Open Society serves as a program laboratory and reacts on societal needs in terms of identifying niches and preparing strategies to foster changes.
-She is foundress and Chairwomen of the Slovak-Czech Women’s Fund, a vehicle established to mobilize resources in the two countries in order to contribute and support gender equality efforts and member of the Board of Directors of LaStrada Czech Republic, working in the area of trafficking in person.
+In 2008 Monika joined IBM based in Czech Republic, IT and innovation company where she promotes corporate social responsibility principles and values.
+Currently, Monika serves as a Board Member of the Open Society Fund Prague, she is founder and Chairwomen of the Slovak-Czech Women’s Fund, a vehicle established to mobilize resources in the two countries in order to contribute and support gender equality efforts and member of the Board of Association for Women’s Rights in Development, global membership organization strengthening movements to advance women’s rights and gender equality worldwide.

 • Natalia Karbowska (Ukraine)